joola/joola/docs/technical-documentation/concepts/Collections.md

 ### Ad-hoc collections
 An ad-hoc collection is a collection that was created as a result of a [Beacon](the-beacon-subsystem) push, this means that the metadata was gathered from the document and was **assumption based**.
-For example, if we don't have a collection named `dummy-adhoc-collection` and we push a document into a collection with that name, on the first push, a new collection will be created. joola.io will scan the document and based on a pre-defined logic it will try to determine which document attributes are dimensions and which are metrics.
+For example, if we don't have a collection named `dummy-adhoc-collection` and we push a document into a collection with that name, on the first push, a new collection will be created. joola will scan the document and based on a pre-defined logic it will try to determine which document attributes are dimensions and which are metrics.
 Based on this logic, it will store the collection metadata and it will be used later when queried and visualizations are rendered.